jhcarr/intern-design-patterns/State/README.md

 # State

-An example of the objects-for-states design pattern written in objective-c
+An example of the objects-for-states design pattern in objective-c by Justin Carr.

 ## Running the StateExample app
 1. Verify that you are running Xcode 4.3 or higher.